NikoFX/express-movie-organizer-API/README.md

 Overview
-This API application provides two endpoints for creating and retrieving collections.
-The POST '/collection' endpoint allows users to create new collections, while the GET '/collection/:id' endpoint allows users to retrieve a specific collection by the ID that received from POST.
+This API application provides two endpoints for creating and retrieving movie collections.
+One of the endpoint allows users to create new collections, while the other endpoint allows users to retrieve a specific collection by the ID that received with POST

 Usage
 POST /collection
 This endpoint allows users to create new collections.
-To create a new collection, send a POST request to http://localhost:3000/collection with a JSON body containing the collection data.
+To create a new collection, send a POST request to "/collection" with a JSON body containing the collection data.
 The collection data should include a name and an array of items.

 Example request body: